History of cancer: Mechanism

 The genetic basis of cancer was recognised in 1902 by the German zoologist Theodor Boveri, professor of zoology at Munich and later in Würzburg.
 He discovered a method to generate cells with multiple copies of the centrosome, a structure he discovered and named.
 He postulated that chromosomes were distinct and transmitted different inheritance factors.
 He suggested that mutations of the chromosomes could generate a cell with unlimited growth potential which could be passed on to its descendants.
-He proposed the existence of cell cycle checkpoints, tumor suppressor genes and oncogenes.
+He proposed the existence of cell cycle checkpoints, tumour suppressor genes and oncogenes.
 He speculated that cancers might be caused or promoted by radiation, physical or chemical injuries, or by pathogenic microorganisms.

 Therapies

 When Marie Curie and Pierre Curie discovered radiation at the end of the 19th century, they stumbled upon the first effective non-surgical cancer treatment.
 With radiation also came the first signs of multi-disciplinary approaches to cancer treatment.
 The surgeon was no longer operating in isolation but worked together with hospital radiologists to help patients.
 The complications in communication this brought, along with the necessity of the patient's treatment in a hospital facility rather than at home, also created a parallel process of compiling patient data into hospital files, which in turn led to the first statistical patient studies.

 The American Cancer Society was founded in 1913 by 15 physicians and businessmen in New York City under the name American Society for the Control of Cancer (ASCC).
 The current name was adopted in 1945.